DHTMLX/docs-kanban/docs/api/config/js_kanban_columns_config.md

 ### Description

 Array of objects containing the **columns data**.
-This parameter is mandatory
+This parameter is mandatory!

 ### Usage